Severe Weather 101

 NMQ's prototype Quantitative Precipitation Estimation products are also known as “Q2” – next-generation products combining the most effective multi-sensor techniques to estimate precipitation.
 Q2 products have been used in various meteorological, aviation, and hydrological applications.
 NSSL also works with NWS forecasters to improve science applications and to transfer these new ideas to operations

 The Flooded Locations And Simulated Hydrographs project (FLASH) was launched in early 2012 to improve the accuracy and timing of flash flood warnings.
 FLASH uses real-time high-resolution, accurate rainfall observations from the NMQ/Q2 project to produce flash flood forecasts at 1-km/5-min resolution.
 FLASH project development continues to be an active collaboration between members of NSSL's Stormscale Hydrometeorology and Hydromodeling Groups, and the HyDROS Lab at the University of Oklahoma.

-During the NOAA Hazardous Weather Testbed spring experiment we investigate ways to increase flash flood lead times using ensemble stormscale Numerical Weather Prediction products.
+During the NOAA Hazardous Weather Testbed spring experiment NSSL researchers, in conjunction with partners and colleagues from research, operations and academia, investigate ways to increase flash flood lead times using ensemble stormscale Numerical Weather Prediction products.